julesvcode/frameplugins/src/pages/tools/emailoctopus.md

 ## Main features

-EmailOctopus' features are focused around 5 main axis.
+EmailOctopus' features are focused around 5 main axis:

 - Grow your subscribers list: import your existing audience and capture new subscribers with stunning landing pages and customisable forms.
 - Design beautiful emails with pre-made templates or build your own email from scratch.